pepov/k8sblog/_posts/2023-01-07-kubernetes-admission-controller-im-eigenbau-en.md

 Also a tool with many Policy plugins.
 One of them is for verifying of images.
 Provided by a ClusterPolicy, again a non-namespaced resource.
 Now one could come up with the fact that each user installs his own tool in the shared cluster.
-But that works of course not if central resources such as ClusterRoles or said WebHooks are created.
+But that works of course not if central resources such as ClusterRoles or as mentioned WebHooks.
 You could crack it all up, add namespace selectors to the webhooks (technically everything would be possible), but who wants to manage something like that.

 ## [Connaisseur](https://github.com/sse-secure-systems/connaisseur/)
 In this tool Policies are installed by the installing Helm Chart.
 In a single instance very practical, but a second